 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Develop basic programming skills with PLCs; 2 Demonstrate an understanding of data types, CPU memory, I/O; 3 Demonstrate the ability to program automation processes using PLCs; 4 Have the ability to control simple devices such as motors and cylinders using PLCs; 5 Have a good understanding of the architecture of Micro-controller systems; and 6 Be able to design a simple real-time Micro-controller system.
+1 Demonstrate basic programming skills with PLCs; 2 Demonstrate an understanding of data types, CPU memory, I/O; 3 Demonstrate the ability to program automation processes using PLCs; 4 Control simple devices such as motors and cylinders using PLCs; 5 Discuss the architecture of Micro-controller systems; and 6 Design a simple real-time Micro-controller system.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.

 The course is designed to develop the following Elements of Competency: 1.1 1.2 1.3 1.4 1.5 1.6 2.1 2.2 2.3 2.4 3.1 3.2 3.3 3.4 3.5 3.6

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: